vestalux/sljekyll/help/joining-the-library/index.md

 ### Visit a library

+Go to any [any Suffolk library](/libraries/) or [mobile library](/mobiles-home/):

-- If you live in Suffolk, Norfolk, Cambridgeshire or Essex go to [any Suffolk library](/libraries/) or [mobile library](/mobiles-home/) with proof of address, providing it&#8217;s.
+- If you live in Suffolk, Norfolk, Cambridgeshire or Essex bring proof of address
-- If your home address isn&#8217;t in these counties provide your work address or the address you&#8217;re visiting.
+- If your home address isn&#8217;t in these counties bring your work address or the address you&#8217;re visiting

 ### Apply for a card online